$L^p$-valued stochastic convolution integral driven by Volterra noise: Preliminaries

 where $C_H$ is a suitable constant (see \cite{AlosNua03}).
 Although the fBm is Gaussian, in the present paper, Gaussianity is not assumed.
 The Rosenblatt process $Z$ is an example of a non-Gaussian Volterra process.
 In particular, $Z$ is defined as

 where $C$ is a normalizing constant such that ${\E}Z_1^2=1$, $H'\in (1/2,1)$ and $W$ is the two-sided standard Wiener process.
-Then $Z$ satisfies Definition \ref{def:VP} with the kernel $K^{H'}$ which takes the form \eqref{eq:kernel_of_fBm} and hence, $Z$ is an $\alpha$-regular Volterra process with $\alpha=H'-\frac{1}{2}$ (see \cite{Taqqu11} and \cite{Tud08}).
-Other examples of $\alpha$-regular Volterra processes include the multifractional Liouville Brownian motion (mLfBm) where the Hurst parameter $H=H(t)$ may be a function of $t$.
-Its definition and the assumptions on $H(\cdot)$ which ensure that the mLfBm is an $\alpha$-regular Volterra process are given in \cite[Example 2.14]{CouMas16}. \end{remark}
+Then, $Z$ satisfies Definition \ref{def:VP} with the kernel $K^{H'}$ which takes the form \eqref{eq:kernel_of_fBm} and hence, $Z$ is an $\alpha$-regular Volterra process with $\alpha=H'-1/2$ (see \cite{Taqqu11} and \cite{Tud08}).
+Other examples of $\alpha$-regular Volterra processes include the Liouville fractional Brownian motion (see \cite{BrzNeeSal12}) or the Liouville multifractional Brownian motion (LmfBm) where the Hurst parameter $H=H(t)$ may be a function of $t$.
+Its definition and the assumptions on $H(\cdot)$ which ensure that the LmfBm is an $\alpha$-regular Volterra process are given in \cite[Example~2.14]{CouMas16}. \end{remark}